Vietnam detects first Omicron cases in the community -state media | Health

 Vietnam detects first Omicron cases in the community -state media

+The Southeast Asian country had previously detected more than 70 cases of the highly transmissible variant among quarantined people entering Vietnam from overseas.
+"The community needs to raise their vigilance against Omicron, not gathering at crowded places and getting fully vaccinated," the Ministry of Health said in a statement last week.

-Vietnam has recorded its first cases of the Omicron variant of the coronavirus in the community, state media reported on Wednesday.
+Vietnam has recorded its first cases of the Omicron variant of the coronavirus in the community, state media reported on Wednesday, as health authorities urged people to increase their vigilance due to the threat from the variant.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)